 Use FTP or Baota Panel's file editing function to open the wp-config.php file in the website root directory, and add

-define('WP_ALLOW_REPAIR', true);Then access your website via your domain plus
+define('WP_ALLOW_REPAIR', true);Then access the website via your domain plus

 wp-admin/maint/repair.phppath, and a database repair and optimization interface will appear.